ajslater/docker-tools/README.md

 ## docker-scp

-Simply transfer a docker image from one host to another via ssh.
+Transfer a docker image from one host to another via ssh.
 Uses `pv` for a progress bar.

+## docker-image-remove-untagged

+Force remove all untagged images